 But we’re not here to talk about hitchhiking mites.
 We’re here to talk about hitchhiking pseudoscorpions.
 If you already know a bit about pseudoscorpions, feel free to skip ahead.
 Otherwise, buckle up for a crash course below.

 Pseudoscorpion Origin and Evolution

-Remarkably, the morphology of pseudoscorpions has barely changed in all that time since the Paleozoic era.
-In that regard, these animals are a great example of morphological stasis – a phenomenon in which a species don’t change much over time despite changes in the environment.
+Remarkably, the morphology of pseudoscorpions has barely changed in all that time.
+In that regard, these animals are a great example of morphological stasis – a phenomenon in which a species doesn’t change much over time despite changes in the environment.
 Evolution was clearly pleased with itself when – to paraphrase science writer Jake Buehler – it strapped the forelimbs of a crab to the body of a termite.

 Pseudoscorpions are small.
-The largest ones, members of the species Garypus titanius, only reach around 12mm in length, and most are just 2-8mm long.
+The largest ones, members of the species Garypus titanius, only reach around 12mm in length.
+Most, however, are just 2-8mm long.

-As with other arachnids, those tiny bodies are organized into two distinct regions.
+As with other arachnids, their bodies are organized into two distinct regions.
 The posterior region is called the abdomen (opisthosoma).
-It’s rather malleable and consists of 12 conspicuous segments (much like scorpions) partially covered in hardened plates called tergites on the dorsal (top) aspect and sternites on the ventral (underside) aspect.
+It’s rather malleable and consists of 12 conspicuously delineated segments (much like scorpions) partially covered in hardened plates called tergites on the dorsal (top) aspect and sternites on the ventral (underside) aspect.
 Typically, only the first ten segments are visible dorsally.
 You’d have to flip the pseudoscorpion over to see the last two.

 Internally, the abdomen contains organs and structures involved in excretion, respiration, circulation, reproduction, nervous system functions, etc.

 The anterior body region is called the cephalothorax (prosoma) – a fusion of the pseudoscorpion’s “head” and “thorax” – containing important structures like simple eyes, mouthparts, digestive tract, and brain.